 - [11] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 February 2007.
 A hot particle is essentially a point source of radiation.
 If that particle is not deposited directly on the dosimeter, the radiation field from the particle spreads so that the dosimeter cannot distinguish between the radiation field from the particle and that from a distributed source.
 Therefore, a hot particle that was deposited on the body at even a small distance from the dosimeter could not be identified. - [12] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 February 2007.
 Hot particles will be removed in a short time (usually less than a day) after deposition on the body or clothing by washing or removal of the clothing.
-Once the particle has been removed, there is no way of knowing that it had been deposited unless associated radiation damage to the skin and underlying tissue manifested itself as an area of physical damage or a lesion. - [13] Griffith, Richard V. ORAU Team.
-Principle Consultant.
-February 2007.
-During interviews with people who were involved in NTS operations, including Jay Brady, there were a number of references to occasions when workers had intentionally left dosimeters in locations where they knew there would be little or no dose.
-One of the reasons commonly given was concern about reduction in pay that might be associated with work restrictions imposed if dose limits were exceeded.
-It should be noted that reports of this practice were not limited to NTS activities. - [14] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
-Manager and Principle Consultant.
-February, 2004.
-The development of dosimetry technology, not only at the NTS but elsewhere in the AEC/DOE community, is documented in a myriad of reports by REECo, the national laboratories, the military, and other contractors.
-This development is reflected in several of the reports in the reference list, and is not necessary here.
+Once the particle has been removed, there is no way of knowing that it had been deposited unless associated radiation damage to the skin and underlying tissue manifested itself as an area of physical damage or a lesion.